Student budgeting planner

 Grab the best deals

-An NUS Extra card unlocks 200+ student discounts in the UK, in store and online.
+A Totum card (previously NUS Extra) unlocks 350+ student discounts in the UK, in store and online.
 And it now doubles up as an International Student Identity Card for use abroad.
-It costs £12 for a one-year card, £22 for two years and £32 for three.
-So if you think you'll use it, it's a great way to save money.
+If you think you'll use it, it's a great way to save money.

 Don't buy new books – rent, borrow or buy second-hand instead